Giving Pledge or Purpose Pledge?

 The extreme wealth and income gaps we see today are the predictable outcomes of a system designed to funnel value upward.

-This is where the contradictions of modern philanthropy become visible.
+This is where the contradictions of modern philanthropy become visible, and where even well-intentioned philanthropists can find themselves caught.

 Take Berkshire Hathaway.
-Buffett is widely celebrated for his philanthropy, but many companies in the Berkshire portfolio operate coal-fired power plants, invest heavily in ultra-processed food brands, or maintain wage structures that critics argue fall short of a living wage.
+Buffett’s philanthropic commitment is genuine and historic.
+But many companies in the Berkshire portfolio operate coal-fired power plants, invest heavily in ultra-processed food brands, or maintain wage structures that critics argue fall short of a living wage.
+This tension is a structural one.
+A shareholder primacy model creates these contradictions almost by design.

-This pattern is not unique to Berkshire.
-Across industries, companies generate enormous profits through practices that actively harm society and the environment—and then redistribute some of those profits philanthropically.
-This is what can be called philanthropy-washing: creating extraordinary wealth through damaging practices, then selectively giving back in ways that burnish reputations without addressing root problems.
+Across industries, companies generate enormous profits through practices that impose real costs on society and the environment—and then redistribute some of those profits philanthropically.
+This is what can be called philanthropy-washing: creating wealth through damaging practices, then selectively giving back in ways that burnish reputations without addressing root causes.

-As Andreessen put it, philanthropy once helped “wash away all of your sins,” transforming a suspect business mogul into a virtuous philanthropist.
-But that framing exposes the flaw: if the business system were aligned with social and environmental well-being, there would be far fewer “sins” to wash away.
+As Andreessen put it, philanthropy once helped “wash away all of your sins.”
+But that framing exposes the flaw: if the business system were aligned with social and environmental well-being from the start, there would be far fewer “sins” to address.

 The Scale Problem

-The leverage point isn’t how billionaires give away their wealth.
-It’s how businesses create and distribute wealth in the first place.
+The leverage point isn’t how billionaires give away their wealth—it’s how businesses create and distribute wealth from the outset.

 From Giving Pledge to Purpose Pledge